 Choosing the Right VoIP Phone System

 All VoIP phone systems offer a variety of voice calling features.
 Most of them include some type of dialer.
 How do you narrow down the choices?
 Read on for five tips on how to choose the right VoIP phone system to meet your small business needs for a predictive dialer or auto dialer.

 Consider the size of your customer base.
 With a preview dialer, reps can view the next call in line and decide whether to skip it.
 By contrast, a progressive dialer automatically dials the next call on the list.
 Smaller companies may prefer a power dialer while larger companies may benefit more from a predictive dialer.

 Identify the features you need.
 Automatic dialers come with features like opt-out management, CRM integration, dashboard reporting, speech recognition, IVR capability, and more.

 Consider the size of your team.
 Predictive dialers and auto dialers don’t make sense for teams with just a few reps, but other voice features may be important for your business.

 Ask the vendor if you can do a trial.
 The best sales dialers are intuitive and easy to use.
 They’ll save you lots of training time.

 Choose a vendor that has a reputation for strong customer support.
 You’ll want assurance that the company will be there for you when you need them.

-Optimizing Outbound Calls for Your Call Center
+Optimizing Outbound Calls for Your Business

 First, features like a predictive dialer or auto dialer should increase the number of qualified leads, increase conversion rates, and help you reach your business goals.
 It’s important to track data to ensure that these things are happening.